-The Yogin and the Madman: Reading the Biographical Corpus of Tibet’s Great Saint Milarepa (Columbia University Press 2013, South Asia Across the Disciplines Series) is a literary history of the biographical tradition surrounding Tibet’s acclaimed eleventh-century poet and saint Milarepa.
-Initial accounts of Milarepa’s life story, composed shortly after his death, include examples of Tibet’s earliest biographical literature.
-The standard version of the life, completed in 1488 by the infamous “Madman of Tsang,” transformed both the religious and literary landscapes of the Tibetan Buddhist world—Milarepa would become the paradigm for virtuosic Buddhist practice throughout the Himalayan world and his biography, a model for Tibetan life writing.
+The book begins with initial fragmentary accounts of Milarepa’s life story composed shortly after his death, which include examples of Tibet’s earliest biographical literature.
+It next addresses new forms of literary production such as the encyclopedic biographical compendia that form our most comprehensive textual records of the yogin’s life.
+The book culminates in an extended analysis of Milarepa’s canonical biography, completed in 1488, and its iconoclastic author Tsangnyon Heruka, the infamous “Madman of Tibet.”
+This text has been called “the single greatest work of Tibetan literature” and would transform both the religious and literary landscapes of the Tibetan Buddhist world—Milarepa would become the paradigm for virtuosic religious practice throughout the Himalaya and his biography, a model for Buddhist life writing.
 The Madman’s version also profoundly affected how Tibetan Buddhism and its religious literature have been studied and interpreted in the West.